rubyworks/indexer/spec/v0/specification/02_initialize.md

-## Spec#initialize
+## Specification#initialize

 ### Bare Instance

-An bare Spec object can be created by passing no arguments to the initializer.
+A Specification object can be created using the typical `#new` class method.

-    spec = DotRuby::Spec.new
+    spec = Specification.new

-In this case the revision number will be set to the latest available.
+As we are testing revision 0, and have included the `V0` module into the testing namespace, we can see that the revision is set to `0`.

-    spec.revision.should == DotRuby::CURRENT_REVISION
+    spec.revision.should == 0

 In addition, certain attributes will have default values.